 Apple appear to be adding an extension to the feature with live depth adjustment controls in the viewfinder.

 One of the most applauded features of the iPhone XS, XS Max and XR is the coming support for Live Depth Of Field Adjustment – in real time.
 This allows you to adjust the depth of field before taking the picture.
 The feature will be available later this year when the iOS 12 update is publicly released.
-As of now, it is available in iOS 12.1 beta 1.

 A slider at the bottom allows you to adjust the depth before actually capturing the shot.